artsnoob/openaisdkmcp/README.md

-# OpenAI Agents SDK with MCP Filesystem and Fetch Example
+# OpenAI Agents SDK with MCP Filesystem, Fetch, and Brave Search Example

 This project demonstrates how to use the OpenAI Agents SDK with multiple Model Context Protocol (MCP) servers.
 Specifically, it uses:
 1. The official [filesystem MCP server](https://github.com/modelcontextprotocol/servers/tree/main/src/filesystem) run locally via `npx` to allow an agent to interact with local files.
 2. The [fetch MCP server](https://github.com/modelcontextprotocol/servers/tree/main/src/fetch) run locally via `uvx` to allow an agent to fetch content from web URLs.
+3. The official [Brave Search MCP server](https://github.com/modelcontextprotocol/servers/tree/main/src/brave-search) run locally via `npx` to allow an agent to perform web searches using the Brave Search API.

-The agent can leverage tools from both servers to answer questions based on local files or web resources.
+The agent can leverage tools from all three servers to answer questions based on local files, web resources, or current information from the web.

 ## Prerequisites